kottya/kottya.github.io/projects/3d modeling.md

 ## Using Onshape to CAD a baseball

-Since this was my first time modeling a complicated shape, I followed a tutorial with a little bit of change in process to make it closer to a baseball: [Tennis Ball Onshape by Tony Beadle](https://www.youtube.com/watch?v=vFKDozhdCD8)
+Since this was my first time modeling a complicated shape on Onshape, I followed a tutorial with a little bit of change in process to make it closer to a baseball: [Tennis Ball Onshape by Tony Beadle](https://www.youtube.com/watch?v=vFKDozhdCD8)

 -------------------------------------
 ![Creating a Sphere](revolve_and_create_ball.png)